JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 3:Write a function that checks for lowercase character.
+task 4: Write a function that checks for alphabetic character.